swashdev/redot-license-dialog/README.md

 different configurations of the engine use different modules, and that means your attribution notices need to adapt as well.

-The Godot Unofficial License Dialog, or GUiLD for short, is a simple node for Godot Engine projects which parses and displays licensing information for your project in a convenient and human-readable format which your users can access in-game.
+The Godot Unofficial License Dialog is a simple node for Godot Engine projects which parses and displays licensing information for your project in a convenient and human-readable format which your users can access in-game.

 How It Works
 ------------